k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 - Write access can be granted on a target environment, i.e., the environment type is **Target** or **Both**.

-When an Environment Type is Both, it can have both accesses: read and write.
+- When an Environment Type is Both, it can have both accesses: read and write.
 Therefore, the TDM Environment permission sets in these environments can have one or both accesses.

  	 **Example:**

 - ENV1 can be a source or target environment.
 The environment has 2 permission sets:

   - Set1, enables read-only access.
 Testers with this permission set can select this environment only as a source environment in a TDM task.
   - Set2, enables write-only access.
 Testers with this permission set can select this environment only as a target environment in a TDM task.

   - Set3, enables read and write accesses.
 Testers with this permission set can select this environment as a source and/or target environment in a TDM task.

+#### Number of Entities

+- TDM V9.3.0 has added the option to grant the permission of **Unlimited entities**.
+This feature adds the option to grant the user permission to process all entities that match the selected criteria on a task.

+- The permission set can support either of the following: process unlimited number of entities in a task, or limit the user's permission to process a maximum number of entities in a task.

-- The **Max Number of Entities** field indicates the maximum number of entities processed by a task.
+- The **Maximum number of entities** field is populated if the Unlimited entities is cleared and indicates the maximum number of entities processed by a task.
 This number must be set for each access type.
 The Number of Entities is set on both **Read** and **Write** access types.
 A different number of entities can be set for each access type.

   **Example:**
   - Read Number of Entities = 1000.
 Write Number of Entities = 10.